-Security Parameters Description Web Server This parameter deactivates the Web Server of the controller.
+Security Parameters Description Enable IP forwarding This parameter deactivates the IP forwarding service of the logic controller.
+When deactivated, devices on the device network are no longer accessible from the control network (Web pages, DTM, and so on).
+NOTE: This parameter is only available on the Ethernet_1 network.
+Web Server This parameter deactivates the Web Server of the controller.
 When deactivated, HTTP requests to the controller Web Server are ignored.
 WebVisualisation protocol This parameter deactivates the Web visualization pages of the controller.
 When deactivated, HTTP requests to the logic controller WebVisualisation protocol are ignored.